 “Meditation is the journey from sound to silence, from movement to stillness, from a limited identity to unlimited space.”– Sri Ravi Shankar

-Meditation is becoming more famous nowadays.
+Meditation is becoming prominent nowadays.
+People are amazed by the results of it.
 Many spiritual teachers say that today’s youth is becoming more spiritual than previous ones.

 Because of the internet, we can access the wisdom of centuries in just a few minutes.